peledni/event-bus/README.md

 This library provides an angular service called "EventBusService".
 Once injected into your service or component, the library provides 3 methods:

-* **subscribe<T>(eventName: string, callbackFunction: (eventData: T) => void): number** - subscribes to an event and will call the provided callbackFunction once an event of that name has been emitted.
+* **on<T>(eventName: string, callbackFunction: (eventData: T) => void): number** - subscribes to an event and will call the provided callbackFunction once an event of that name has been emitted.
 Returns a subscriptionEventId to be used later with *unsubscribe*
-* **unsubscribe(eventSubscriptionId: number): boolean** - Unsubscribes from an event according to the specified subscriptionEventId.
+* **off(eventSubscriptionId: number): boolean** - Unsubscribes from an event according to the specified subscriptionEventId.
 Returns a boolean if unsubscribe was successful.
 * **emit<T>(eventName: string, eventData?: T)** - Emits an event, will call subscribers of that event.

 ## Example